projectara/greybus-spec/source/module_info.rst

 * Any reserved or unused space (including implicit padding) in a header or descriptor shall be ignored when read, and zero-filled when written.
-* All descriptor field values shall have little endian format.
-* All offset and size values are expressed in units of bytes unless explicitly stated otherwise.
-* All string descriptors shall consist of UTF-8 encoded characters.
 * All major structures (like the Manifest header) and interface protocols (like that between the AP and SVC) shall be versioned, to allow future extensions (or fixes) to be added and recognized.